ntoll/ntoll.github.io/article/aesthetic/index.md

 Because it's about paying attention.

 How we pay attention reveals the world in a certain sort of way.
-Such attention changes the world through our actions embodying subsequent understanding, interpretation and reaction to things _from that certain perspective_.
+Such attention changes the world through our actions embodying the subsequent understanding, interpretation and reaction to things _from that certain perspective_.
 Reflecting upon how one pays attention is, therefore, of fundamental importance.
 For such introspection cultivates a more enlarged and multifarious